-Her latest exhibitions include Thrown into the Wind, ShanghART M50, Shanghai (2018); Fisherman's Song-Cloud, Times Art Museum, Beijing (2017); Imagenation Factory, Discover Another Possibility of Life, Hanshan Art Museum, Suzhou (2017); Ballade – Animamix Contemporary Art, Macao Museum of Art, Macao (2017); A Travel Inward - Liu Yi Solo Project, MoCa Pavilion special Project Shanghai (2017); Flowing Feast, ShanghART Singapore, Singapore; Space In Mind - Animamix Biennale, Museum of Contemporary Art, Shanghai (2016); The 3rd Shenzhen Independent Animation Biennale (2016); The 8th International Ink Art Biennale of Shenzhen (2013); 10th China Independent Film Festival, Xiamen (2013); Limited Knowledge, Run Run Shaw Creative Media Centre, CMC Gallery (2013); 9th China Independent Film Festival, Nanjing (2012).
+Some of her latest exhibitions include "Hedgehog Confusion" at Zhejiang Art Museum, Hangzhou (2022); "Play and Loop IV" at Blindspot Gallery, Hong Kong (2022); "Among the Crows" at aA29 Project Room, Milan (2021); "Death Ray on the Coral Island, Science Fiction and Its Archeology" at the Power Station of Art, Shanghai (2021); "One Tree Fifty Ideas" at 398 TianMuShan Road, Hangzhou (2020); "Shanghai Express" at Galerie Hussenot, Paris, France (2019); "Thrown into the Wind" at ShanghART M50, Shanghai (2018); "Fisherman's Song-Cloud" at Times Art Museum, Beijing (2017); "Imagenation Factory, Discover Another Possibility of Life" at Hanshan Art Museum, Suzhou (2017); "Ballade – Animamix Contemporary Art" at the Macao Museum of Art, Macao (2017); "A Travel Inward - Liu Yi Solo Project" at MoCa Pavilion, Shanghai (2017); "Flowing Feast" at ShanghART Singapore, Singapore; and "Space In Mind - Animamix Biennale" at the Museum of Contemporary Art, Shanghai (2016).
+She has also participated in the 3rd Shenzhen Independent Animation Biennale (2016), the 8th International Ink Art Biennale of Shenzhen (2013), the 10th China Independent Film Festival in Xiamen (2013), the "Limited Knowledge" exhibition at Run Run Shaw Creative Media Centre, CMC Gallery (2013), and the 9th China Independent Film Festival in Nanjing (2012).